Indium lung

 Indium lung is a rare occupational lung disease caused by exposure to respirable indium in the form of indium tin oxide.
 It is classified as an interstitial lung disease (diffuse parenchymal lung disease).
+The indium industry is primarily based in Japan, where the majority of cases have been reported.

 Signs and symptoms

 The major signs of indium lung are pulmonary alveolar proteinosis and pulmonary fibrosis.
 Symptoms include dyspnea (shortness of breath), cough, and increased sputum production.
 Hemoptysis has also been seen in people with indium lung.
 Other symptoms seen in some but not all cases include digital clubbing, low DLCO (capacity to move oxygen from the alveoli into the blood), and lowered forced expiratory volume.
 Emphysema has been associated with indium lung, but may not be part of the syndrome.

 Complications

 Lung cancer may be related to indium lung disease, though indium is not a known carcinogen.

 Causes

 Indium lung is caused by exposure to indium tin oxide in a variety of occupational contexts, including reclamation and production.
 Exposure to indium tin oxide as it reacts can lead to exposure to indium metal, indium hydroxide, and indium oxide.